Table of Contents

 - Ion Exchange (IE) Treatment:

 Ion Exchange (IE) systems may not be as well known as their counterparts, but they are a developing and growing field.
 The key word here is “exchange.”
-Simply put, in ion exchange water treatments, an unwanted contaminant is “exchanged” for something that ISN’T considered a contaminant.
+Simply put, in ion exchange treatments, an unwanted contaminant is “exchanged” for something that ISN’T considered a contaminant.
 It exchanges a “bad” (or, objectionable) compound for a “good” (or, less objectionable) compound.
-“Water softening” is one example of IE treatment.
+“Softening” is one example of IE treatment.

 A Quick Science Review: Stepping back just a bit to recall an old science lesson, an “atom” has protons, neutrons, and electrons.